Care of Jewellery

 Gold

-GOLD PLATING
+GOLD VERMEIL

 Gold-plated jewellery is made by using electricity or chemicals to deposit and bond a very thin layer of gold over another metal (such as silver).
 The process creates a layer as thin as 1/1000 to 3/1000 of an inch of gold over a more affordable metal.